ScilifelabDataCentre/dds_web/README.md

   * `DDS_S3_CONFIG="/code/dds_web/sensitive/s3_config.json"` - to tell the app where to find the above file _(NOTE: will soon not be needed)_
   * `DDS_SAFE_SPRING_PROJECT` - the s3 project name to use

+Note that uploads with the default projects shipped in the development database will probably not work.
+You will need to create a new project first, then use that for testing.

 ### Setting up users

 When you first initialise the database, a user with admin privileges will be automatically created.